 Bankruptcy hurts your credit; there is no doubt about that.
 However, despite popular belief, the damage is not irreparable.
-By exercising restraint and persistence, you can slowly begin to repair your credit and work toward a more secure financial future.
+By exercising restraint and persistence, you can slowly begin repairing your credit and work toward a more secure financial future.
 You don’t have to wait the seven years to get started, either.
 You can take steps today to begin to undo the damage.

 Check Your Report To Ensure It Reflects Your Bankruptcy